robincornett/display-featured-image-genesis/readme.txt

 = 3.2.1 =
 * updated: shortcodes library
 * fixed: dynamic term selector on widgets page
+* fixed: notices in PHP 7.4 if no featured image is set

 = 3.2.0 =
 * added: blocks for featured term, featured content type, and featured author